vieirads/100DaysOfCode/r1-log.md

 ### R1D86
 Today I analyzed the damped harmonic oscilator using python.
 I also continued my studies on kivy (finally!).
 I hope to finish my calculator using kivy by the end of this week.

+### R1D87
+Studied a bit more of kivy and manage to make my calculator app work.
+It does simple operations.
+I tried to implement trigonometric functions, but there was an error occurring with the packages.
+I will learn more about this tomorrow.